Other Names for this Disease

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Cancer Institute provides the most current information on cancer for patients, health professionals, and the general public.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Gastric cancer.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Stomach cancer.
 Click on the link to view a sample search on this topic.